Early Music World

 Opera and the Age of Arrogance

-There are countless further examples, many driven relentlessly by the curse of ‘progressive’ intellectual liberalism, a curse that has poisoned many aspects of Western life, insidiously eroding such cherished traditions as freedom of speech in the name of spurious concepts of ‘equality’ and ‘diversity’.
+There are countless further examples, many driven relentlessly by the curse of ‘progressive’ intellectual liberalism, a curse that has poisoned many aspects of Western life, insidiously eroding such cherished traditions as freedom of speech in the name of spurious concepts such as ‘equality’ and ‘diversity’.

 This widespread culture of contemporary arrogance extends to music, in particular two areas which I own to be of special interest: early music and opera.
 While individual examples might be quoted in both cases, here it is the combination of the two, early opera, that I will address.
 It can hardly have escaped the regular opera goer that in recent years it has become near impossible in the overwhelming majority of European houses to see a production of any opera written up to the end of the eighteenth century that attempts to respect the integrity of librettist and composer, instead burdening such works with present-day ‘concepts’ that frequently reflect the political agenda of the producer.
 So insidiously powerful is this tyranny that any attempt to protest that we owe a duty to protect the precious artistic heritage of the past is frequently met with derision.
 This from just those who should have the interests of opera at heart: from producers, from critics, and from opera goers who have become so indoctrinated they no longer recognise the truth.

 At least equally as damaging are the contradictory views of those early music orchestral directors that have embraced the philosophy of modern production.
 Indeed the Twitter account introducing one leading British early opera company is hilariously oxymoronic, telling its visitors ‘We bring you historically-informed early opera in exciting contemporary stagings’.
-Trying to interpret such gobbledygook is no easy task, but one assumes that what the statement is attempting to say is that while the company will utilise singers with some notion of the stylistic demands of early opera and its orchestra would not dream of adding, say, tenor saxes and a marimba to its forces for performances of a Handel opera, it would have no compunction about the ‘concept’ of setting Giulio Cesare in the context of such 'exciting contemporary stagings', as, say, Mussolini’s invasion of Ethiopia or a North Korean munitions factory.
+Trying to interpret such oxymoronic gobbledygook is no easy task, but one assumes that what the statement is attempting to say is that while the company will utilise singers with some notion of the stylistic demands of early opera and its orchestra will employ period instruments, it would have no compunction about the ‘concept’ of setting Giulio Cesare in the context of such 'exciting contemporary stagings', as, say, Mussolini’s invasion of Ethiopia or a North Korean munitions factory.

 This educational site is funded almost entirely by the donations of those who value and appreciate its content.
 If you can help by making a donation your generosity will be greatly appreciated.
 Should you prefer to make a $ or euro donation you can do so on the Home Page.